 It looks really good when the model has black hair and stands near a dark wall.
 So, you should know when her hair ends and the background begins.
 It’s normal if the backlight does not fall on the front camera side of a subject.
 Watch this video to learn other photography light setups you can use for creative portrait photos in studio.

 If you want to succeed in light bulb photography, you should follow several simple pieces of advice.
 Just read them attentively and carefully and use in your everyday studio shooting.

 Unfortunately, many companies miss this characteristic in the description of their products.
 But if you are attentive, you can find it in an imperceptible place on the box.
 From my point of view, if CRI isn’t mentioned, you can guess its level.
-In fact, manufacturers like Philips, GE, or CREE, offer bulbs with CRI around 80.
-Not so famous companies that are at a lower price range usually propose lights of 70 CRI or less.
+In fact, manufacturers like Philips, GE and CREE offer bulbs with CRI around 80.
+Not so famous companies that are at a lower price range usually have lights of 70 CRI or less.

-One of the most important photography lighting tips is to remember about the white balance.
+One of the most important photography lighting tips is to remember the white balance.
 If you forget about this basic thing, you will receive unpleasant colors.
-In such a case, the picture doesn’t look realistic, professional and appealing.
+In such a case, the picture doesn’t look realistic, professional or appealing.
 To avoid this problem, you should always pay close attention to the white balance.
-It allows taking professionally exposed pictures that catch an eye with rich nice colors.
+It allows for taking professionally exposed pictures that catch the eye with nice, rich colors.
 Even the best on camera LED light doesn’t work without appropriate adjustment of this simple feature.